 Caring for Low Porosity Hair

-Use Heat/Steam on Your Hair
+Use Heat on Your Hair

 Since the cuticles are tightly sealed and can have a hard time absorbing products, it’s important to use heat in your regimen.
 One way to incorporate this step is while you’re deep conditioning your hair.
-You can add heat by using one of the following:

-When it comes to caring for low porosity hair, you want to shampoo regularly since it’s prone to product buildup.
-You don’t want to use a moisturizing shampoo, it’s important to use a clarifying shampoo or clay wash instead.
+When it comes to low porosity hair, you want to shampoo regularly since it’s prone to product buildup.
+You can use a clarifying shampoo or one of my favorites, clay washes!

-With the number of products we use, it’s easier for low porosity hair to have product buildup.
+With the number of products we use, it’s easier for low porosity hair to have buildup.
 Products may sit on top of your hair if they aren’t properly absorbed.
 If you continue to apply more on top, it can lead to dryness, flakes, and limp curls.

 Some people use sulfates to remove buildup, however, there are other natural, effective options to choose from.

 Avoid Heavy Products + Silicones

 Products that contain silicones or heavy butter/oils can be too much for low porosity hair.
-It can build up on your hair quickly which can lead to less moisture retention.
+It can build up quickly which will lead to less moisture retention.

 Be Careful With Protein

 Having a good moisture-protein balance in your regimen is important, however, make sure you’re paying attention to how your hair looks and feels.
 You don’t want to end up using too much of one thing.

-It’s all about paying attention to your hair and following healthy hair care practices.
+It’s all about paying attention to your hair and following healthy hair practices.
 If you have low porosity hair, keep these tips in mind so you can start maintaining the overall health of your curls!